cdapio/cdap/docs/loom-docs/source/guide/admin/index.rst

 Managing Hardware Configurations
 ================================

-The hardware types section allows administrators to explicitly configure the hardware types available and how it is specified for each provider.
+The hardware types section allows administrators to explicitly configure the hardware types available to users and how it is specified for each infrastructure provider.

 The Hardwares Home Screen
 ^^^^^^^^^^^^^^^^^^^^^^^^^